divyashan/MutationFinder/doc/README.txt

 ____
 RUNNING MutationFinder
 ____
-If you have a file formatted as described in (Caporaso et al., 2007), you can apply MutationFinder with the following steps:
+If you have a file formatted as described in (Caporaso et al., 2007) and the input file format section below, you can apply MutationFinder with the following steps:

 > cd MutationFinder
 > ./mutation_finder.py /path/to/your/input/file